GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 2. If not already checked, check the box for import maven projects automatically.

-3. Run > Edit Configurations...
+3. From the Run menu select Edit Configurations...
+(Run > Edit Configurations...)

 4. Click the + icon on the upper left hand side.
 Select "Cloud Debug" from the popup menu.
 (If this option doesn't appear, check whether the plugin is installed and activated.)